isaacgarza/dev-stack/docs-site/content/contributing.md

 **Contributor Workflow Checklist:**
 1. Ensure you have Go 1.21+ installed and the project built (`task build`).
-2. Edit `scripts/commands.yaml` and/or `internal/config/services/services.yaml` to add or update commands/services.
+2. Edit `scripts/commands.yaml` and/or service definitions in `internal/config/services/` to add or update commands/services.
 3. Run `dev-stack docs` to regenerate documentation from YAML manifests.
 4. Commit both the manifest and the updated docs.
 5. Never manually edit auto-generated docs (`docs-site/content/reference.md`, `docs-site/content/services.md`).